 Changes to Draft 2.5 text: TBD

+Clause 5.1.2

 CID 1272

 Comment: "any of a 3-address frame 22 format, a 4-address frame format or a basic A-MSDU format." confuses MPDUs and A-MSDUs, which are at different layers.
 An A-MSDU is necessarily sent using 3- or 4-address format.
 Similarly in surrounding parens